ansafargalieva/EventHorizon-Multiprotocol-IoT-Tarpits-Framework/README.md

-# IoT-pit
+# EventHorizon

-The IoT-PIT framework provides a modular, containerized environment for deploying and analyzing multi-protocol IoT tarpits.
+**EventHorizon** is an open-source framework for deploying and analyzing multiprotocol IoT tarpits.
-Each protocol emulator runs inside its own Docker container, and all telemetry data is collected and visualized through a Prometheus + Grafana stack.
+It provides a modular, containerized environment where each protocol emulator runs inside its own Docker container, and all telemetry data is collected and visualized through a Prometheus + Grafana stack.

+### 🌌 Why the name *EventHorizon*?
+In astrophysics, the *event horizon* is the boundary around a black hole beyond which nothing can escape.
+Similarly, the **EventHorizon** framework acts as a boundary for malicious network activity:
+once an automated scanner crosses into it, the connection cannot progress or escape—it becomes trapped indefinitely.
+This captures the essence of what the framework does: slowing, containing, and observing automated attacks without letting them spread.

+---